Public Health (MPH)

 - Health Protection (comprising communicable disease control, environmental health, chemical incident management and emergency planning)

-- Integrating Public Health (comprising a range of theoretical models and applying them to public health practice and covers a range of learning objectives of the UK Faculty of Public Health ‘Part A’ examination)
+- Leadership and Management in Health (comprising a range of theoretical models and applying them to public health practice and covers a range of learning objectives of the UK Faculty of Public Health ‘Part A’ examination)

 - Global Health